Amazon's Jassy says AI will be a 'big deal' for company

 The Seattle company will continue to invest in specialized chips most used for machine learning, its advertising business as well as generative AI tools.
 The tools are part of a new generation of machine-learning systems that can converse, generate readable text on demand and produce novel images and video based on what they’ve learned from a vast database of digital books and online text.

-“Let’s just say that LLMs and Generative AI are going to be a big deal for customers, our shareholders, and Amazon,” Jassy wrote, using the abbreviated version of Large Language Models, or AI that can mimic human intelligence.
+“Let’s just say that LLMs and Generative AI are going to be a big deal for customers, our shareholders, and Amazon,” Jassy wrote, using the abbreviated version of Large Language Models, or AI that can mimic human writing styles based on data they've ingested.

 On Thursday, Amazon also announced several new services that will allow developers to build their own AI tools on its cloud infrastructure.